 Coconut will no longer open bank accounts for customers

 Coconut has now stopped opening new business current accounts for customers.
-In fact, we haven’t opened a new bank account for almost a year.
+In fact, we haven’t opened a new bank account since December 2020.

 And in doing so, we can solve a unique problem for self-employed people: we call it unmuddling business from personal.